Carles Cuadrat

-Carles Cuadrat Xiqués (born 28 October 1968) is a Spanish professional football manager and former player who is the current head coach of the Philippines national team.
+Carles Cuadrat Xiqués (born 28 October 1968) is a Spanish professional football manager and former player who played as a left-back.
+He is the head coach of the Philippines national team.

-Cuadrat was a defender, who played as a left-back and spent most of his career with Spanish club CF Gavà.
-He also played for FC Barcelona reserves as well as the Spanish national youth teams.
+Cuadrat was a defender who spent most of his career with Spanish club Gavà.
+He also played for Sabadell and the Barcelona reserve teams as well as the Spanish national youth teams.

 After retiring as a player, Cuadrat started working as a conditioning coach with various Barcelona teams from 1998 to 2005.
 He also played the same role in Galatasaray and Saudi Arabia national team from 2008 to 2013.
 In 2014, he joined El Salvador national team as an assistant coach.
 In 2016, Cuadrat joined Indian club Bengaluru as an assistant coach to Albert Roca and later appointed as the head coach in 2018.
 He won the Indian Super League with the club.

 After assistant coaching spells at Aris Limassol and Midtjylland, Cuadrat joined East Bengal in 2023, where he won the 2024 Super Cup.
-However, following a poor start to the 24-25 ISL season, Cuadrat resigned as head coach.
+However, following a poor start to the 2024–25 season, Cuadrat resigned as head coach.

 Playing career

 Born in Barcelona, Catalonia, Cuadrat played for various clubs in the Spanish second division.
 He joined La Masia at age of ten in 1978.
-He played for all the FC Barcelona youth teams between 1978 and 1988.
-Cuadrat was also part of the FC Barcelona side that won the U19 Spanish Cup in 1986 and 1987.
-In 1988, Cuadrat played for FC Barcelona's first team in couple of friendlies under then head coach Luis Aragones alongside the likes of Gary Lineker and Bernd Schuster at the Camp Nou.
+He played for all the Barcelona youth teams between 1978 and 1988.
+Cuadrat was also part of the Barcelona side that won the U19 Spanish Cup in 1986 and 1987.
+In 1988, Cuadrat played for Barcelona's first team in couple of friendlies under then head coach Luis Aragones, alongside the likes of Gary Lineker and Bernd Schuster at the Camp Nou.
 He played fourteen times for Spanish national youth teams (U15 & U18) during his youth years most notably finishing third in the 1985 UEFA European Under-16 Championship.

-Cuadrat played for Catalonian clubs FC Barcelona B, CF Gavà and CE Sabadell in Segunda División B between 1988 and 1998.
-With his playing career cut short by injury in 1998 at the age of 30, Cuadrat began working as a Physical Coach for the FC Barcelona Youth Academy.
+Cuadrat played for Catalonian clubs Barcelona B, Gavà and Sabadell in the Segunda División B between 1988 and 1998.
+With his playing career cut short by injury in 1998 at the age of 30, Cuadrat began working as a Physical Coach for the Barcelona Youth Academy.